‘Fifty Shades Darker’ Is A Big Hit, But Not With Everyone

 It would be understandable that some women might find fault with Fifty Shades Darker, or the entire franchise, for that matter, because not all women care to see other women nude on film.
 Liz Jones may represent that segment of the Fifty Shades critics and that would make sense, if male critics weren’t adding their voices to the growing chorus of dissonance.

-One such reviewer from Charlotte Observer adds his thoughts about Fifty Shades Darker and it seems Dakota Johnson’s willingness to explore her sexuality on film isn’t enough to keep even male audiences captivated for long.
-In fact, Theoden Janes, in reviewing Fifty Shades Darker, supplied a list of 50 thoughts that ran through his mind, while he was supposed to be watching Fifty Shades Darker.
+One such reviewer, from Charlotte Observer, adds his thoughts about Fifty Shades Darker and it seems Dakota Johnson’s willingness to explore her sexuality on film isn’t enough to keep even male audiences captivated for long.
+In fact, Theoden Janes, in reviewing Fifty Shades Darker, supplied a list of 50 thoughts that ran through his mind, while he was supposed to be watching the film.

 Among his thoughts, Janes notes that he solely represented the male gender attending Fifty Shades Darker, though he adds that he’s not surprised that the film is premiering just days before Valentine’s Day.